 The petition must be addressed to one of the following:

-When creating a new petition, you will need to compose a text of no more than 250 words that identifies whom it is that you are addressing, and the specific request you are making of them, also called a “prayer,” to take or to avoid some concrete action in order to remedy a grievance.
+When creating a new petition, you will need to compose a text of no more than 250 words.
+The text of a petition is essentially a request, also called a “prayer”, that the addressee take or to avoid some concrete action in order to remedy a grievance.

 The petition may also include a more detailed description of the grievance or a statement of opinion, but these alone cannot be received as a petition; a concrete, specific request must be included.
 The request must be clear and to the point, and phrased as a request and not as a demand.